Functional Meyer-Tanaka Formula: Introduction

 \end{theorem}

 One should notice that the It\^o formula above is of the same form as the classical It\^o formula for continuous semimartingale, the only change being the definition of the time and space functional derivatives given by Equations (\ref{eq:time_deriv}) and (\ref{eq:space_deriv}).
-This theorem was extended in terms of weakening the regularity of $f$ and generalizing the dynamics of $x$, see \cite{rama_cont_fito_mart, rama_cont_fito_formula, rama_cont_fito_change_variable} and \cite{fito_extension_ito_formula}.
+This theorem was extended in terms of weakening the regularity of $f$ and generalizing the dynamics of $x$, see \cite{fito_cont_martingales, fito_cont_change, fito_generalization}.
 Here, we will examine a different class of functionals than it was considered in these previous works.
-Namely, we will consider the class of convex functionals as defined in Definition \ref{def:convex_funbctional}.
 We now state the main result of this paper:

 \begin{theorem*}[Functional Meyer-Tanaka Formula] Consider a functional $f: \Lambda \longrightarrow \bR$ satisfying Hypotheses \ref{hypo:hypotheses} and let $x$ be a continuous semimartingale.
 Then

 where $X_{s-}^y$ is the path $X_s$ with the value at $s$ substituted by $y$, see Equation (\ref{eq:cF}). \end{theorem*}